First Year (1L) Curriculum

 - Complete two writing requirements

 Students are free to design their own programs of study after the first year.
-Students are responsible for seeing to it that they meet the requirements for graduation.
+Students are responsible for seeing to it that they meet the requirements for graduation, which includes completing 90 total credits.

 See the Academics Home Page for more information on the various courses and specialties offered, and for curriculum planning guides.